jameswmoody/8Ball/README.md

 ## Acknowledgments

-Some styling elements borrowed from J. James Rockhill's project found at http://codepen.io/rockhill/pen/EtKsv .I've made quite a few changes to make it fit my own taste but some basic elements are still present.
+Some styling elements borrowed from J. James Rockhill's project found at http://codepen.io/rockhill/pen/EtKsv.
+I've made quite a few changes to make it fit my own taste but some basic elements are still present.
 All functionality, however, is 100% James W Moody.